-A discussion document in support of an expanded, sustainable and democratised arts and culture industry.
+A discussion document in support of an expanded, sustainable, and democratised arts and culture industry.

 CLIC is the Creative and Leisure Industries Committee within the London, East and South East Region TUC (LESE).
-Trades Unions represented on the committee include the MU, BECTU/ Prospect, Equity, PCS, Unite, Artists Union England, and UCU.
+Trades Unions represented on the committee include the MU, BECTU/ Prospect, Equity, PCS, Unite, Artists' Union England, and UCU.

-These unions represent, for example, performers, stage management, directors, musicians, theatre, film, TV, and radio technicians, museum and gallery staff, visual artists and college lecturers.
+These unions represent, for example, performers, stage management, directors, musicians, theatre, film, TV, and radio technicians, museum, and gallery staff, visual and socially engaged artists, and college lecturers.